Crystal-io/isbushka/00_Project_Overview/10_Actor_and_Use_Case_Model.md

 - Personas and User Goals (`08_Personas_and_User_Goals.md`)
 - Scope definition (`06_Scope.md`)
 - Domain Decomposition (`05_Domain_Decomposition.md`)
+- Data sources and ownership (`14_Data_Sources_and_Ownership.md`)

 ---

 ## Design Notes

-- The model intentionally avoids technical configuration use cases
+- The model avoids CRUD-level granularity and focuses on business goals
-- Business flows are preferred over CRUD-level granularity
-- Automation is represented as system behavior, not user actions
+- Automation is represented as system behavior (postconditions), not as separate use cases

----

-## Next Steps

-This model serves as a foundation for:
-- detailed use case specifications
+- Technical configuration is treated as operational maintenance outside of use case scope
-- BPMN process modeling
-- functional requirements definition